DLinIoTedge/dltrainBook/gpu/Readme.md

 import tensorflow as tf
 import time

-d in ['/gpu:2', '/gpu:3']: is using  gpu devices 2  and 3 to perform append task a addition is done in cpu device.
+device in ['/gpu:2', '/gpu:3']: is using  gpu devices 2  and 3 to perform append task a addition is done in cpu device.

 ![image](https://user-images.githubusercontent.com/58679469/229200632-3468741f-802f-4a96-9015-b7dbbd8bc2f0.png)

-# 3. C++ code in GPU device
+# 3.CUDA  code for GPU device

  ##  3.1  addincpu.cpp
   g++ is used to run above given c++ file in cpu.